Rasbora merah Kottelat, 1991

 After a week to ten days they should be large enough to accept Artemia nauplii/microworm etc. As the days pass additional fry should start to appear from later spawning events.
 It’s best to wait a week or two before starting to perform small water changes in order to avoid unduly shocking the young fish.

-B. merah possesses broadly similar patterning to its congeners B. brigittae and B. maculatus but can be easily identified as it lacks colour in much of the body with the red pigmentation tending to be concentrated around the dark body markings.
+B. merah possesses a colour pattern which is comparable to its congeners B. brigittae and B. maculatus but can be easily identified as it lacks colour in much of the body with the red pigmentation tending to be concentrated around the dark body markings.
 It’s sometimes seen on sale with the alternative trade name of ‘phoenix rasbora’.